 NRS 197.190 is the Nevada law that makes it a crime to obstruct a public officer.
 This entails making false statements to, hindering, or withholding information from a public officer.
 Public officers include public government employees such as police or judges.

-Violating NRS 197.190 is a misdemeanor in Nevada, carrying a maximum punishment of:
+Violating NRS 197.190 is a misdemeanor, carrying a maximum punishment of:

 - 6 months in jail, and/or